flawnson/flawnson.github.io/docs/_posts/2020-10-03-tools-I-use.md

 - Import settings if there is an existing settings file
 - Enable detection of TODO, XXX, FIXME, and BUG
 - Set stable Vim/Editor shortcuts
+- Symlink my dotfiles so that I can use my .vimrc (kudos to the amix vim configuration) as my .ideavimrc
 - You can open any JetBrains IDE in Administrator mode for admin privilege (otherwise, go to the executable and set it to always run as admin in the compatibility tab.

 ## Terminals

-I mainly use Powershell (for SSHing and environment management) unless there is something quick that needs to be done (git stuff, file/folder management)
+I mainly use Powershell (for SSHing and environment management) unless there is something quick that needs to be done (git stuff, file/folder management).
+When possible I prefer to use WSL for the linux commands.

 [Conda Environments](https://www.notion.so/70962336821a49bab87c5beed9a1e0ac)